tarwn/lessthandot-hugo/blogs/content/posts/2013-09-11-remote-procedure-call-failed.md

 Right click the SQL Server configuration Manager shortcut and go to properties.

-In the Target, you’ll see the snap is going to the SQLServerManager10.msc.
+In the Target, you'll see the snap is going to the SQLServerManager10.msc.
 This is a 2008 R2 version and will not work well, if at all, with 2012 (or 2014).

 C:WindowsSysWOW64mmc.exe /32 C:WindowsSysWOW64SQLServerManager10.msc